NicholasTD07/blog-posts/zfs/save-space-with-zfs.md

 1. No copy.
 Use ZFS Snapshots and compression
 2. Use copies.
 Use ZFS compression and dedup

+## Advantages / Disadvantages

+- Dedup needs to store a dedup/checksum table in memory.
+Large the data, larger the memory it needs.
+(320 bytes per block)
+- Dedup: No extra commands needed other than plain old `cp`
+- Snapshot: No memory requirement

 ## How to test which one is the best?

 1. Create a ZFS pool